Objectives and Tasks

 • Pointing out undesirable developments and examining ways and means of avoiding or eliminating these without suggesting specific economic or socio-economic measures.

 In line with its legal mandate, the Council compiles and publishes an Annual Report which is released in mid-November.
 In order to assess particular current problems and depending on the mandate issued by the government, the Council also prepares ad-hoc Special Reports.
 Since 2005, the Council has also been releasing Occasional Reports on selected topics upon the request of the Federal Government.
 Since 2014, the Council additionally publishes an updated Economic Outlook every March.
+The Economic Outlook is since 2024 part of the Spring Report, which is published in mid-May.

 Since 1 August 2019 the German Council of Economic Experts has also been appointed as the National Productivity Board (NPB) of Germany.
 The basis of the NPBs is a recommendation issued by the Council of the European Union on 20 September 2016.
 The NPBs shall analyse developments in the field of productivity and competitiveness.
 This includes diagnoses of the long-term drivers of economic development, the conditions for increasing productivity and competitiveness, for example through the promotion of innovation, research and development, education, skills and training, and the capacity to attract investment, enterprises and human capital.
 A broad consultation process at national level and a regular exchange and intensive cooperation at European level should feed into the analysis.
 The German Council of Economic Experts has been addressing the issues of productivity and competitiveness in its annual reports since it was founded, and will give an additional analytical focus to these issues starting with the annual report 2019/20.